-f you think about it, planes haven’t been around for that long yet — but they’ve come a long way from the Wright Brothers’ first flight in 1903.
-When that first plane got off the ground, it was immediately clear that human flight would have a huge impact — but nobody would’ve been able to predict just how much it would change the world.
+Planes haven’t been around for that long, but they’ve gone a long way since the Wright Brothers’ maiden flight in 1903.
+When the first plane took off, it was evident that human flight would have a significant impact — but no one could have predicted how dramatically it would revolutionize the world.

 The wifi of your dreams